Looking for a great spot to have lunch in Wan Chai? These restaurants will fill your belly and satisfy your tastebuds.

 There are many amazing Italian restaurants in Hong Kong, but few focus on the fare of Coastal Italy quite like Osteria Marzia.
 Celebrating the bounties of the sea, Osteria Marzia presents a sunlit and airy atmosphere that perfectly complements the menu.
-The freshness is palpable in each dish, from the Calamari Fritti with Red Chilli and Lemon, to the Chitarra with Boston Lobster and Cherry Tomato.
+The freshness is palpable in each dish, from the Calamari Fritti with Red Chilli and Lemon, to the Lobster Linguine with Date Tomatoes and Basil.
 Just take a bite and picture yourself on the Amalfi Coast…

 Osteria Marzia, The Fleming, 41 Fleming Road, Wan Chai, Hong Kong, p.
 3607 2253

 If you love Thai food, great design, and a chic terrace, then you need to make a beeline for Ruam on Ship Street.
 Get ready to tuck into succulent skewers, delicious curries, and a selection of other delights here.
 It’s a great place for “business” lunches – and brunch, too, but that’s for another time.

 Ruam, 1/F, J Senses, 60 Johnston Road (entrance on Ship Street), Wan Chai, Hong Kong, p.
 3160 8535